Cattum/INFOSCI-301-Team-Research/README.md

      - **data_043155.csv:** Mental health indicators by state.
      - **partial_combined_data.csv:** Combined and cleaned data from both unemployment and mental health datasets.

+# Data Analysis Report: Unemployment and Mental Health Correlation
+## 1. Overview
+In this analysis, we examine the relationship between state-level unemployment rates and the prevalence of mental health burdens (measured as the percentage of adults experiencing poor mental health for at least 14 days in a month) across the United States between 2018 and 2021.
+Our primary aim is to:
+- Quantify the strength of this relationship.
+- Explore its temporal dynamics, especially potential lag effects.
+- Identify states that may be particularly vulnerable.

+The dataset integrates unemployment data from the U.S. Bureau of Labor Statistics with mental health indicators from the CDC’s Environmental Public Health Tracking Network.

+The project was completed for the course INFOSCI 301 at Duke Kunshan University, instructed by Professor Luyao Zhang.

 ## 2. Methodology
 We conducted the following steps: